radiant-rstats/docs/multivariate/app/kclus.md

 ### R-functions

-For an overview of related R-functions used by Radiant to conduct cluster analysis see <a href = "https://radiant-rstats.github.io/radiant.multivariate/reference/index.html#section-multivariate-cluster" target="_blank">_Multivariate > Cluster_</a>
+For an overview of related R-functions used by Radiant to conduct cluster analysis see <a href = "https://radiant-rstats.github.io/radiant.multivariate/reference/index.html#section-multivariate-cluster" target="_blank">_Multivariate > Cluster_</a>.

+The key function from the `stats` package used in the `kclus` tool is `kmeans`.